shyrodgau/imbraw2dng/README.md

 ### Internationalization

 The current supported langauges are english (EN), french (FR) and german (DE).
 If you save the html file with a name change to `imbraw2dng_XX.html` where `XX` is the language shortcut, it will open the page directly in that language.
-If you want to contribute to translating, look [here](https://shyrodgau.github.io/imbraw2dng/translations.xls) and get in contact!
+If you want to contribute to translating, translate what you are reading now or look
+[here](https://shyrodgau.github.io/imbraw2dng/translations.xls) and get in contact!

 When you have [node.js](https://nodejs.org) version &ge; V20.10(LTS), you can get the file [imbraw2dng.js](https://github.com/shyrodgau/imbraw2dng/raw/master/imbraw2dng.js),